How to type faster – Master the 10 finger system. 8 Typing tips.

 Typing can be a lot of fun, as long as you do everything correctly!
 Have a correct posture, a nice room with a lot of light, some ambient music and a nice keyboard, plus patience, and you have all the conditions for a successful learning experience.

-It may sometimes still look like a chore, especially in the beginning, but hang in there and practice as much as you can, and you will see just how much fun it can be!
-Learn the correct way of typing, and have some fun while doing it, because this will probably be a skill that you will use daily, so why not have fun while doing it?
+It may sometimes still look like a chore, especially in the beginning, but hang in there and practice as much as you can, and you will certainly notice how much fun it can be!
+Learn the correct way to touch type, and have some fun while doing it, because this will probably be a skill that you will use daily, so why not have fun while doing it?